JI20/virtual-restitution/README.md

 * **Lighting & Post-Processing:** The environments rely heavily on **Baked Lighting** to achieve smooth, realistic shadows where possible, combined with several active post-processing effects to transition the atmosphere from cold and sterile to warm and familiar.
 * **Shaders:** The spiritual/holographic characters are driven by a custom **Fresnel Effect Shader Graph**.
 * **Audio:** The project uses **Spatial 3D Audio** to ground the user in the narrative and guide them toward interactions.

-### VR Controls & Locomotion
-For the best experience, **standing up** is highly recommended.
-* **Movement:** Smooth locomotion using the **Left Thumbstick**.
-While room-scale physical walking (a few steps) is supported, the environments are designed to be navigated via thumbstick movement.
-* **Looking:** Standard 6DOF headset tracking.
-* **Note:** The Right Controller is not actively needed to navigate this experience.

-#### Desktop Fallback (Non-VR)
-To speed up development and for accessibility, we built in support for running the project in a standard desktop mode.
-Without VR glasses, you can navigate the environment using **WASD keys** for movement and the **mouse cursor** to look around.

-### Building the project
-Please note that we do not provide pre-built versions or executables; you will need to build from source.

-While the project is structured to be buildable for either **Windows (PCVR)** or **Android (Native Meta Quest)**, our primary development focus was on creating a high-fidelity **PCVR game** (using Meta's Horizon Link via Link Cable).
-We did not extensively test or optimize performance for native standalone VR builds on Android/Meta Quest.

 ---